adam-ocheri/AugmentedScraper/MISSIONS.md

     - C) Then there might be a need for a `useEffect` that is triggered when the `activeArticle` has been changed, to fetch that article/task from the backend
     - D) NOTE: since users may make concurrent requests, need to make sure that the `activeArticle` is only updated via the websocket (instead of the old `result` state) only if the `activeArticle.uuid === payload.uuid`

+# MISSION 11 | Status: Pending | Details: Potential issue with concurrent requests - the python subscriber worker can potentially become stuck when trying to process multiple requests number exceeding the "OLLAMA_MAX_THREADS" or whatever that env var's name is.
+So there should probably be a refactor moving that bit of code to run on a background thread, clearing the pubsub loop to be able to process newly incoming events without a huckle.

+    - A) Ollama has an internal queue keeping requests exceeding num "OLLAMA_MAX_THREADS" in it, but need to ensure there isn't a way for it to break (research if ollama has a cache folder you can add to a volume, if it includes the internal queue data)

-# MISSION 11 | Status: Pending | Details: I want to add full support for having a conversation after getting result from article
+# MISSION 12 | Status: Pending | Details: I want to add full support for having a conversation after getting result from article

     - A) Update frontend to allow engaging in a conversation for each url context;
         + Frontend should display a list of all cached and non-cached results (like chat gpt conversations history)